-The Romans arrived two thousand years ago at the mighty Rhine delta and its impenetrable, near-empty peat lands.
-The first record on the Frisians dates from BC 12 about how the Frisian tribes became an ally during a battle against the Chauci tribe in the north of what's now the Wadden Sea coast of Germany, roughly between the river Ems and Elbe.
-The Chauci weren't pacified either and would raid the coast of present-day province Zeeland which led to Roman fortifications in the area at the end of the second century AD.
+The Romans arrived two thousand years ago at the mighty Rhine Delta and its impenetrable, near-empty peat lands.
+The first record of the Frisians dates from BC 12 about how the Frisian tribes became an ally during a battle against the Chauci tribe in the north of what's now the Wadden Sea coast of Germany, roughly between the river Ems and Elbe.
+The Chauci weren't pacified either and would raid the coast of present-day province Zeeland which led to Roman fortifications in the area at the end of the second century.

 Close at the North Sea coast the Roman army tried to penetrate into the north and conquer the area of the Frisians and the Chauci.
 In the area of present-day town Velsen-Zuid, just north of the city of Amsterdam, the Romans had established two pre-limes fortresses in probably the year AD 16.
-Whether it were lime-type fortresses or mainly a naval base or coercion castles to control the local, quite populous area, is yet unclear.
-Back then, the River Oer-IJ connected Velsen-Zuid with the North Sea and possbly also with lacus Flevo 'Lake Flevo', and from there the hinterland.
+Whether it were lime-type fortresses, primarily naval bases or coercion castles to control the local, quite populous area, is yet unclear.
+Back then, the river Oer-IJ connected Velsen-Zuid with the North Sea and possbly also with lacus Flevo 'Lake Flevo', and from there the hinterland.
 So, it might have been a strategic spot to controle (and tax) the movement of goods and people.
-Archaeological research also has identified a place of cult of the Frisians at Velserbroek, just south of Velsen-Zuid.
-Also, Roman outposts were (shortly) established near today's village Winsum-Bruggeburen in province Friesland in the Netherlands and at current Bentummersiel at the River Ems in Germany in the first century AD.
-The latter in the land of the Chauci.
+Archaeological research also has identified a place of cult of the Frisians at the village of Velserbroek, just south of Velsen-Zuid.
+Also, Roman outposts were (shortly) established near current villages Winsum-Bruggeburen in province Friesland in the Netherlands and at current Bentummersiel at the river Ems in Germany in the first century AD.
+The latter in the land of the Chauci tribe.
 Possibly, outposts to collect taxes the local tribes had to pay and/or for doing trade.

-The limes, part of the Limes Germanicus, were erected along the south banks of the River Rhine from AD 47 and the northern outposts at Winsum and Bentummersiel were abandoned.
-In AD 121, in the land of the Cananefates between the mouths of the rivers Rhine and Meusse at the present-day town of Rijswijk, the Romans erected the most northern capital of the Roman empire on the Continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium, commonly abbreviated (something they loved to do with inscriptions) by the Romans to MAC.
+The limes, part of the Limes Germanicus, were erected along the south banks of the lower river Rhine from AD 47 onwards, and the northern outposts at Winsum and Bentummersiel were abandoned.
+In AD 121, in the land of the Cananefates tribes between the mouths of the rivers Rhine and Meusse at the present-day town of Rijswijk (near The Hague), the Romans erected the most northern capital of the Roman empire on the continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium, commonly abbreviated (something the Romans loved to do with inscriptions) to MAC.
 It had an estimated 5,000 inhabitants.
 The nearest town was Noviomagus, modern Nijmegen in the Netherlands, with also an estimated 5,000 inhabitants.

 Frisii and Frisiavones